Food

 View on Chewy

 Some canines have trouble digesting poultry but still need higher fiber dietary content.
 American Journey Protein & Grains, Salmon Brown Rice & Vegetables is an excellent pick for these pups.
 25% of the protein comes from deboned salmon.
-The recipe includes menhaden fish meal, chicken fat, brown rice, peas, rice bran, dried egg product, and more.
-Contains 338 kcal/cup.
+The recipe also includes menhaden fish meal, chicken fat, brown rice, peas, rice bran, dried egg product, and more.
+It is free from wheat, corn, soy, or poultry by-products, so this kibble is easier on the stomach than others.

 ProsCons